-This Southwestern chicken pasta bake features cavatappi pasta, roasted chicken, black beans, corn and salsa and covers it all in a rich homemade pepper Jack cheese sauce.
-It’s not only a family pleasing one-dish- meal but it’s like macaroni and cheese with a little sass.
+This Southwestern Chicken Cavatappi bake features cavatappi pasta, roasted chicken, black beans, corn and salsa all smothered in a rich homemade pepper-jack cheese sauce.
+It's not only a family pleasing one-dish-meal but, it's like a sassy macaroni and cheese.

 Southwestern Chicken Cavatappi

 I'm a one-dish-meal fan.
 My family is just like yours between school, sports, friends and family our days are crazy busy and filled with extra-curricular activities.
 That's not a bad thing at all but, can make meal-time difficult some days.
 One-dish-meals keep life simple and in general they reheat well, if we find ourselves at the supper table at different times.
 Whether it's this cavatappi or chicken fettuccine, they're a win for mom.

 Other Chicken and Pasta Casseroles You May Enjoy

 Pasta isn't complicated to make plus, it's cost effective when you're feeding a family.
 Whether it's a skillet casserole like my Cajun chicken pasta with andouille or cheesy chicken spaghetti, both are family tested and approved.
 Kicked-up pasta dishes like this chicken cavatappi or Tex-Mex cavatappi from Food and Wine, they're a fantastic way to get vegetables into the mix, adding to the flavor without the kids protesting too much.
 It's a beautiful thing.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!

 Helpful Kitchen Items: